-On September 16, 2015, the Company entered into an option agreement to purchase a 100% interest in the Neptune lithium exploration property located in the Clayton Valley, Esmeralda County, Nevada.
+On September 16, 2015, the Company entered into an option agreement to purchase a 100% interest in the Neptune lithium property located in the Clayton Valley, Esmeralda County, Nevada.
+Neptune consists of 316 placer claims.

 The Company agreed to pay the following consideration to the vendors upon TSX-V acceptance of the agreement and on subsequent anniversaries of the agreement: